-Eggs-permitting, of course.
-You could also just use individually wrapped chocolates/biscuits or anything else similar you have lying around in the cupboard.
-This is a great way to keep children busy, although I’d suggest keeping the hiding places relatively easy or your house may be tipped upside down in their search.
+If you don't have any chocolate eggs, you could use individually wrapped chocolates/biscuits/chocolate coins or anything similar you have lying around in the cupboard.
+This Easter adventure is a great way to keep children busy, although I’d suggest keeping the hiding places relatively easy, or your house may be tipped upside down!

-What better time to become an expert baker than this time of self-isolation?
+What better time to become an expert baker than the Easter bank holiday weekend?
 If you have children, baking is a great way to keep them occupied.
 A chocolate cornflake cake is a two-ingredient wonder loved by everyone.

 You could go classic and make some hot crossed buns or create your own cream tea with some fruit scones, which are surprisingly easy to make with minimal ingredients.
 Why stick to the traditional Easter cakes?
-Start training for The Great British Bake Off 2021 now by creating a show-stopping Victoria sponge, a chocolate banana bread or some brownies.
+Start training for The Great British Bake Off now by creating a show-stopping Victoria sponge, a chocolate banana bread or a carrot cake.
 If baking isn’t really your thing you can make it even easier on yourself and buy a ready-made packet mix.

 You don’t have to be the world’s greatest artist to enjoy art.
 Most of us have some crayons, felt tips or pencils around the house.
 If you can’t get hold of some eggs to paint, grab one of your many unused notebooks and draw something instead.

 Art therapy books are another brilliant way to explore your creative side with less of the intimidation that can come with starting from scratch.
 All you have to do is colour within the lines and watch as your masterpiece comes to life.
 There’s something very therapeutic about drawing and painting; it takes a little concentration and a load of creativity, a great combination.